 Beyond Coronation is the neighbouring village of South Church which is partly included in the Dene Valley Parish.
 To reach the historic part of South Church and its huge medieval church of St Andrew Auckland you leave the parish and cross the bridge over the River Gaunless.

 The collieries in the Dene valley area and its surrounds included South Durham Colliery near Eldon which operated from 1829 to 1932 and was once owned by the Pease family.
-Also here was the nearby Black Boy Colliery (1830-1939) which included the Gurney Pit and was operated by Nicholas Wood of Howlish Hall and later by the Black Boy Colliery Company then by the Middlesbrough firms of Bolckow and Vaughan followed later by Dorman and Long.
+Also here was the nearby Black Boy Colliery (1830-1939) which included the Gurney Pit.
+It was operated by Nicholas Wood of Howlish Hall and later by the Black Boy Colliery Company and then by the Middlesbrough firms of Bolckow and Vaughan.
+A later owner was the Teesside firm of Dorman and Long.

 The Black Boy Coal Company, Bolckow and Vaughan and Dorman Long were also the successive owners of Auckland Park Colliery to the north west which was worked from 1864 to 1946.